Knowledge. Experience. Results.

 What Are The Penalties for DUI?

-Conviction for driving under the influence will result in serious penalties.
+Conviction for driving under the influence will result in serious penalties in Florida.
 The severity of the consequences will depend upon whether you have multiple DUI offenses on your record, your BAC, and if any aggravating factors were involved in the incident, including injuries to victims or DUI manslaughter.

 The following are the maximum penalties which may be imposed upon a conviction for a first or second DUI in Florida: